stream-protocol/stream-payments-monorepo/payment-gateway/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The Stream Payment Gateway is a versatile and secure payment processing solution that empowers businesses to accept digital currencies, including cryptocurrencies and stablecoins, with ease.
-Engineered with a focus on blockchain technology and Web3 capabilities, this payment gateway offers a comprehensive platform for handling digital payments, ensuring transparency, efficiency, and flexibility in payment processing.
+Engineered with a focus on blockchain technology and Web3 capabilities, Stream Payment Gateway offers a comprehensive platform for handling digital payments, ensuring transparency, efficiency, and flexibility in payment processing.

-**Key Features:**
+### Key Features:

-- **Acceptance of Popular Cryptocurrencies:** Stream Payment Gateway enables businesses to accept a wide range of popular cryptocurrencies, including but not limited to Solana (SOL), Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Litecoin (LTC), and Ripple (XRP).
+- **Acceptance of Popular Cryptocurrencies:** Stream Payment Gateway enables businesses to accept a wide range of popular cryptocurrencies, including but not limited to Solana (SOL), Bitcoin (BTC), Ethereum (ETH), Polygon (POL), Avalanche (AVAX), and Arbitrum (ARB).

+  Notice!
+Cross-Chain, Circle CCTP protocol features, and implementation of Stream Tokens (STRM).

+- **Multi-Currency Support:** In addition to cryptocurrencies, the Stream Payment Gateway supports stablecoins, digital assets pegged to traditional fiat currencies like the US dollar (USD) or Euro (EUR), offering stability for both merchants and customers.

 - **Seamless Integration:** Easily integrate the Stream Payment Gateway into your website, e-commerce platform, or mobile app using APIs, plugins, or SDKs.
 Streamlined integration ensures a smooth user experience during the checkout process.